slafs/buster_rds_ssl_issue/README.md

 The script is fairly simple.
 It creates two images based on `python:2-stretch` and `python:2-buster` images.
 Both of them have `psycopg2` (Python driver for PG) and `psql` (CLI for PG) installed.
-After setting the images, the script runs two commands from each image.
+After building the images, the script runs two commands from each image.
-First one tries to connect to the given database from Python via the `psycopg2` library and the second one tries to run a simple `select 1` statement via `psql` client.
+First one tries to connect to the given database from Python via the `psycopg2` library and the second one tries to run a query that provides some info about the current connection via `psql` client.

 The connection string provided to the script is adjusted with two options:
 * `sslmode` (which is set to `verify-full`) and